lubiana/no-framework-tutorial/06-router.md

 };
 ```

-Now let's rewrite the route dispatcher part to use the `Routes.php` file.
+Now let's rewrite the route dispatcher part to use the `routes.php` file.

 ```php
 $routeDefinitionCallback = require __DIR__ . '/../config/routes.php';